just-rakesh/Demo/README.md

 # Demo
-a demo for git and GitHub
+A demo for git and GitHub learning.